 No one would think to prepare an innocent, zealous missionary for the time when she’d wake up and start doubting the core doctrines of her favorite denomination.
 This was definitely not part of our prescribed missionary training.

-About halfway into our two-year commitment, I started to notice the movements.
+About halfway into our two-year commitment, I started to notice the shifts

 In the words of writer and spiritual director, Kathy Escobar, “growth and change are natural parts of our relationship with God.
 God invites us to be in motion, but often the faith systems we are a part of don’t.”

-I noticed the movements in the way I talked and interacted with people whom I speculated didn’t have a “very strong” relationship with God.
+I noticed myself making pivots in the way I talked and interacted with people whom I speculated didn’t have a “very strong” relationship with God.
 But they seem so much like me, I thought, is there any need to judge where they’re at?

 I noticed how critical I felt after every single church event or bible study.
 Will this always feel fake and flimsy and boring?

 I noticed how leery I became of leadership and pastors.
-Why do they act like they know what’s right, why are they so afraid of change?
+Why do they act like they know what’s right or what God is saying?

 I noticed how disgruntled I was with the Word.
-The sparks aren’t flying anymore, would God still love me if I never opened this supposedly magic Book again?
+The sparks aren’t flying anymore in my supposed morning quiet times, would God still love me if I never opened this supposedly magic Book again?

 I noticed how I stopped dishing out advice to other women, no matter their age.
 I am seeking and wandering just like they are and would be lying if I said otherwise.